-The Region 10 PIHP, via its QI Committee, is the lead entity to develop the Practice Guidelines for the PIHP provider network.
-The PIHP Medical Director, with the support of the Improving Practices Leadership Team, assumes lead for this process.
+The Region 10 PIHP, via its QI Committee, is the lead entity to develop and maintain up to date clinical Practice Guidelines for the PIHP provider network.
+The PIHP Medical Director, with the support of the Chair and membership of the Improving Practices Leadership Team, assumes lead for this process.
 The following criteria are considered when establishing priorities for adopting Clinical Practice Guidelines relevant to the membership: the incidence or prevalence of the diagnosis or condition, the degree of variability in treatment approaches or outcomes for the diagnosis or condition, the availability of scientific and medical literature related to the effectiveness of various treatment approaches, input from Region 10 staff and Physician Reviewers, requests from Practitioners or Members, and evidence-based Guidelines that have been developed by recognized sources involving exhaustive review of the literature supplemented by expert consensus when the body of available research literature is not conclusive.
 The Quality Improvement Committee is responsible for adopting Clinical Practice Guidelines and processes for measuring adherence with Clinical Practice Guideline recommendations on behalf of Region 10.
 The final step occurs when the guidelines are posted on the PIHP website for provider use and access.